Norm Masters

 Norman Donald Masters (September 19, 1933 – April 19, 2011) was an American professional football offensive tackle for the Green Bay Packers.

 Born and raised in Detroit, Michigan, Masters graduated from its St. Mary of Redford High School, and played college football at Michigan State.
 There he earned consensus All-American honors as a senior on the Spartans' 1955 squad that finished 9–1 with a Rose Bowl win over UCLA.

-The Chicago Cardinals selected Masters in the second round of the 1956 NFL draft, but he instead accepted an offer from the B.C.
+The Chicago Cardinals selected Masters in the second round of the 1956 NFL draft.
+He instead accepted an offer from the B.C.
 Lions of the CFL and played the 1956 season in Canada.
 His hometown Detroit Lions acquired his rights for the 1957 season.
 The Lions traded Masters to the Green Bay Packers in a six-player deal which included three linemen (Masters, tackle Ollie Spencer and guard Jim Salsbury) and halfback Don McIlhenny to the Packers for quarterback Tobin Rote and defensive back Val Joe Walker.